publicissapient-france/xke-vimtastic/README.md

 ### Extract the js from index.html

-Next up is the javascript in the body of our html ...
+Next up is the javascript in the body of our html ... go ahead and extract it to a its' own file in the `src/public/js` directory.

 ### Working with large files